 3. Add A Statement Mirror (The Glow Multiplier)

-A mirror above the mantel isn’t just pretty—it bounces light from candles and the fire, making your living room feel brighter and bigger when daylight taps out at 4:30.
+A mirror above the mantel isn’t just pretty.
+It bounces light from candles and the fire, making your living room feel brighter and bigger when daylight taps out at 4:30.

 Looks That Work